navigation

 It is easy to think of it as simple national pride, but it was rarely that straightforward.
 For men like Herbert, it was often a mix of duty, pressure, family responsibility, and the feeling that ordinary men were expected to do their bit.

-Herbert was born in 1886, so he was 28 when war broke out in 1914.
-He was also a father by then.
-Austin had been born the year before.
+Herbert was born in 1886, so he was around 28 years old when he enlisted.
+He was also already a husband and a father.

 That changes how I think about him.

 He was not some unattached young lad chasing adventure.
-He was a man with a child.
+He was a man with a family.
 He had already built part of his life before the war took him away from it.

 We may never know exactly what he felt when he left.
 Duty, pressure, fear, pride, resignation, all of them may have played a part.
-There were no newsreels in every home and no social media.
-Most people received the war through newspapers, official messages, posters, rumours, and conversations in the street.
+There was no television and no social media.
+Most people experienced the war through newspapers, official announcements, posters, rumours, and conversations in the street.

-The message around him may well have been that Britain was doing its duty, that the war had to be fought, and that men were expected to go.
-He may even have believed that by the time his training was over, the war would be close to ending.
+The message around him was often that Britain was doing its duty, that the war had to be fought, and that ordinary men were expected to answer the call.

 1915: Training and first service with the Durham Light Infantry

-Because Herbert was in France by 17 September 1915, his early training must have taken place before then.
+Because Herbert went to France on 28th August 1915, his early training must have taken place before then.

 His training would have involved route marches with full kit, rifle practice, bayonet drill, trench digging, night exercises, gas drill, and repeated inspections.
 At this time Herbert has the service number 59279.